 Dr Sam Parrett CBE

-Dr Sam Parrett CBE is an experienced CEO and Principal, whose drive and determination to improve education across London and the south east has resulted in the expansion of high-quality pathways and outcomes for learners.
+Dr Sam Parrett CBE is an experienced CEO and Principal, whose drive and determination to improve education across London and South East England has resulted in the expansion of high-quality pathways and outcomes for learners across mainstream, special, further, higher, adult and apprenticeship education.
+She was appointed as a National Leader of Further Education in 2020 and coaches new and aspiring CEOs in the sector.

-Sam was awarded a CBE for Services to Education in 2020, building on the OBE she was presented with in 2016 for Services to Further Education.
+In recognition of Sam’s contribution to education and her work in SEND and mainstream schools, she was awarded a CBE in 2021, following the OBE she received in 2016 for her services to further education.
 These honours reflect the work Sam is doing across the sector, positively impacting many people’s lives throughout the region and beyond.

 John Hunt